Are your digital resources not fully in order? Are you looking for a managed services provider?

 Citizens of Tulsa

 “Friendly” and “T-Town” are both terms used to describe Tulsa, Oklahoma.
 The city name is derived from “tulasi” or “tallasi,” meaning “the old town” in the Muscogee (Native American) language.
-But, what many people don’t know about is the technology boom in Tulsa.
+But, what many people don’t know about is Tulsa’s technology boom.
 Roughly centered around entrepreneurial basecamp 36 Degrees North (36°N), a cluster of innovative digital companies is setting an example.
 The staff at Realize Information Technology is proud to make their own contribution to this exciting trend.

 Many Tulsans are life-long residents, so to say that ties between locals run deep would be an understatement.
 It is equally true that residents are welcoming to newcomers.
 Running into friends or acquaintances at the grocery store, forming lasting relationships with your bartenders or baristas and having long conversations with strangers are all the norm.
 The community often comes together to celebrate its heritage and common interests.”